-- How would you describe your daily life as a voice over artist?
+- How would you describe your daily life as a Polish voice over artist?

-- What has been your most exciting project so far?
+- What has been your most exciting Localisation Project so far?

-- What do you love the most about your job as a voice over artist?
+- What do you love the most about your job as a voice over talent?